Support FAQ (Frequently Asked Questions)

 What support can I expect?

-For in-scope questions, you can expect an ACCESS-NRI staff member or an in-kind collaborator to be assigned to your question.
+For requests tagged with access-nri-help, you can expect an ACCESS-NRI staff member or an in-kind collaborator to be assigned to your question.
 This means they will follow through with your question until it is solved (if a solution is possible to put in place).
 The assigned helper might hand over your question to another helper if required to ensure a quick resolution.

 The assigned helper might edit your original post (title, tags and text) to ensure the post is well-formed and informative so that users with similar issues can learn from it as well.